 In 1561, during an assault on Warigatake Castle in Shinano Province, Toratane suffered injuries and he did not participate in the Fourth Battle of Kawanakajima that occurred later that year.
 Thereafter, he pulled back from the battle front.
 On 1/28 of Eiroku 7 (1564), he died of illness at the age of sixty-eight.

 When assigned as a new retainer of Nobutora, unlike Itagaki Nobukata and other provincial landowners, only Toratane had a favorable relationship with Nobutora.
 When Nobutora was ousted, Toratane was in Shinano, but after receiving the news, he quickly returned to Kai and adamantly protested the action to Nobukata and Amari Torayasu.

 After his death, Baba Nobuharu inherited the title of Governor of Mino from Toratane.
 This also carried the meaning of the demon of Mino owing to his military fame.

 Toratane was feared as the devil of Mino or demonic warrior of Mino, but there is a legend that he offered a shoulder to support an injured enemy commander and returned him to his base as an expression of his compassionate character.

 Toratane was known for his skill in offensive actions, so the castles that he felled required minimal work to restore.

-Obata Toramori was known as the devil tiger for his military prowess.
+Obata Toramori was known as the tiger demon for his military prowess.
 His son, Obata Masamori, was also known for his bravery.
-Takeda Shingen noted that the daughter of a devil would be appropriate for the son of a devil so he aimed for Masamori to wed the daughter of Toratane.
+Takeda Shingen arranged for Masamori to wed as his formal wife the daughter of Toratane, noting: “The daughter of a demon is appropriate for the son of a demon.”

 The Hara family descended from Toratane keep as a family heirloom a gourd-shaped war fan that he received from Takeda Shingen over 400 years ago.